uid11/auto-set-focus/README.md

-# Set focuse
+# auto-set-focus

 [![License MIT][license-image]](LICENSE)

-Browser script for autosetting focus in some elements on pages.
+Browser script for auto-setting focus on some element on page.

 ## License